-- (1) The Human Rights Commission must, within 18 months after the commencement of this section, compile in each official language a guide containing such information, in an easily comprehensible form and manner, as may reasonably be required by a person who wishes to exercise any right contemplated in this Act. - (2) The guide must, without limiting the generality of subsection (1), include a description of- - (a) the objects of this Act; - (b) the postal and street address, phone and fax number and, if available, electronic mail address of $\!-\!$ - (i) the information officer of every public body; and - (ii) every deputy information officer of every public body appointed in terms of $\underline{\text{section}}$ $\underline{17}(1)$; - (c) such particulars of every private body as are practicable; - (d) the manner and form of a request for- - (i) access to a record of a public body contemplated in section 11; and - (ii) access to a record of a private body contemplated in section 50; - (e) the assistance available from the information officer of a public body in terms of this Act; - (f) the assistance available from the Human Rights Commission in terms of this Act; - (g) all remedies in law available regarding an act or failure to act in respect of a right or duty conferred or imposed by this Act, including the manner of lodging- - (i) an internal appeal; and - (ii) an application with a court against a decision by the information officer of a public body, a decision on internal appeal or a decision of the head of a private body;
+- (1) The Human Rights Commission must, within 18 months after the commencement of this section, compile in each official language a guide containing such information, in an easily comprehensible form and manner, as may reasonably be required by a person who wishes to exercise any right contemplated in this Act. - (2) The guide must, without limiting the generality of subsection (1), include a description of- - (a) the objects of this Act; - (b) the postal and street address, phone and fax number and, if available, electronic mail address of $\!-\!$ - (i) the information officer of every public body; and

+(ii) every deputy information officer of every public body designated in terms of section 17(1);

+[subparagraph (ii) substituted by section 24 of Act 42 of 2001]

-- (h) the provisions of sections 14 and 51 requiring a public body and private body, respectively, to compile a manual, and how to obtain access to a manual; - (i) the provisions of sections 15 and 52 providing for the voluntary disclosure of categories of records by a public body and private body, respectively; - (j) the notices issued in terms of sections 22 and 54 regarding fees to be paid in relation to requests for access; and - (k) the regulations made in terms of section 92. - (3) The Human Rights Commission must, if necessary, update and publish the guide at intervals of not more than two years. - (4) The guide must be made available as prescribed.
+- (c) such particulars of every private body as are practicable; - (d) the manner and form of a request for- - (i) access to a record of a public body contemplated in section 11; and - (ii) access to a record of a private body contemplated in section 50; - (e) the assistance available from the information officer of a public body in terms of this Act; - (f) the assistance available from the Human Rights Commission in terms of this Act; - (g) all remedies in law available regarding an act or failure to act in respect of a right or duty conferred or imposed by this Act, including the manner of lodging- - (i) an internal appeal; and - (ii) an application with a court against a decision by the information officer of a public body, a decision on internal appeal or a decision of the head of a private body; - (h) the provisions of sections 14 and 51 requiring a public body and private body, respectively, to compile a manual, and how to obtain access to a manual; - (i) the provisions of sections 15 and 52 providing for the voluntary disclosure of categories of records by a public body and private body, respectively; - (j) the notices issued in terms of sections $\underline{22}$ and $\underline{54}$ regarding fees to be paid in relation to requests for access; and - (k) the regulations made in terms of section 92. - (3) The Human Rights Commission must, if necessary, update and publish the guide at intervals of not more than two years. - (4) The guide must be made available as prescribed.